reftch/stock-service-vuejs/README.md

 After starting procedure **Service Stock** application will be accessible here: [http://localhost:8081](http://localhost:8081)

 Front end application has also unit tests based on [Jest](https://jestjs.io/) testing framework.
-[Cypress](https://www.cypress.io/) a next generation front end testing tool built for the modern web and uses in this project as end to end testing.
+[Cypress](https://www.cypress.io/) a next generation front end testing tool built for the modern web and uses in this project as end-to-end testing.

-1. Unit testing: npm run test:unit
+1. **Unit testing**: npm run test:unit
-2. E2E testing: npm run test:e2e
+2. **E2E testing**: npm run test:e2e

-Integration tests by default will run in the headless mode and uses Electron 78 as a text browser.
+Integration tests by default will run in the headless mode and uses Electron 78 as a browser.
+In this mode Cypress prepared a video o tests in a folder: /test/e2e/videos.

 You can verify the code has worked by opening the Cypress GUI and running a test in headful mode.
 The browser window should now open with developer tools prominently displayed.
-In E2E tests the application run in so called *'test'* mode, it means that uses mock http client instead of Axios and all data loads from the local files.
+In e2e tests the application run in so called *'test'* mode, it means that application uses **mock** http client instead of Axios client and all data loads from the local files:

+- public/mock/data/company_symbol=AAPL.json;
+- public/mock/data/prices_symbol=AAPL.json;
+- public/mock/data/search_keywords=AAP.json.

 ![An image](images/e2e.png)